-    According to the Alzheimer’s Association in 2013 alone, “15.5 million family and friends provided an estimated 17.7 billion hours of care” to a loved one.
+According to ACL.gov “In 2019, at least 53 million people were providing informal, usually unpaid, care and support to aging family members and people of all ages with disabilities”.
 Chances are if you are reading this, you are one of them.
 And as people continue to live longer, those numbers will only increase.

 While many caregivers readily accept the responsibility of caring for their aging parents and grandparents, doing so with great love, there is no denying the additional stress and guilt that comes along with that responsibility.
 Add to that the guilt the care recipient feels for needing help, and we are faced with an incredibly difficult situation.

 The added stress of COVID has amplified the levels of stress many caregivers were already experiencing.
 Fears of exposing a loved one or being exposed yourself to this deadly and debilitating virus is putting never-before-seen stress on those on the front lines of caring for our most vulnerable citizens.
 The addition of an extremely contagious, deadly virus to the mix makes stressed-out caregivers even more reluctant to ask for help.

 In a vast majority of cases, caregivers are part of the “sandwich generation”; still working and raising their own families, while caring for an aging loved one.
 Caregivers often suffer from tremendous feelings of guilt because they are being pulled in too many directions, having to care for their own families and the additional needs of an aging parent or grandparent.
 You’re probably feeling you’re not doing a good enough job or…There just isn’t enough to go around; time, energy, money….

 - Feel guilty that you can’t spend enough time with your family?